pivotal-cf/areas-of-contribution/engineering-process.md

 <td valign="top"><ul>
   <li>Understands and explains the importance of improving feedback loops</li>

-  <li>Makes small tweaks to engineering process on their team, in response to retro items or team discussion.</li>
+  <li>Suggests small tweaks to engineering process on their team, in response to retro items or team discussion.</li>

   <li>Can onboard new team members on existing processes</li>